 In the early stages of the life of an organization, when teams, processes, products, or services are being defined, EI serves the dual role of motivator and grounding resource.
 Because many start their ventures moved by the desire to express who they are, particularly early on, entrepreneurs make decisions that align with their EI.
 These decisions span product and service design, business location, hiring, and more.

 For instance, a study of entrepreneurs in the sports equipment industry suggests that how entrepreneurs regard themselves shapes how they go about acquiring resources, including who they hire, what resources they pursue, and even their target market.
 The founder of an early-stage digital media company explained to us the central role that entrepreneurial identity plays in his hiring decisions, saying, “When we bring in someone new, it’s not just about their skills — it’s also about who they are and how that aligns with who we are becoming as an organization.”
 Our conversations with social entrepreneurs suggest comparable dynamics: Many of these founders start their organizations as a means of channeling their identities and values, such as the pursuit of prosocial goals.
 Consider Gary Hirshberg, cofounder of Stonyfield Farms.
+An educator and a believer in sustainability and organic food production, he launched Stonyfield as a means of financing his and his partners’ sustainable farming endeavors.

 1. We use “entrepreneur(s)” and “founder(s)” interchangeably.